UFC 294: Alexander Volkanovski replaces Charles Oliveira in title match vs. Islam Makhachev

 White also praised Volkanovski and his team, calling them "absolute studs" for accepting the fight on short notice.

-Curiously, the UFC already had a back-up fighter officially confirmed in Mateusz Garmot, but the promotion apparently decided it would rather have its No. 2 and 3 pound-for-pound fighters face off again.
+Curiously, the UFC already had a backup fighter officially confirmed in Mateusz Gamrot, but the promotion apparently decided it would rather have its No. 2 and 3 pound-for-pound fighters face off again.

 Volkanovski is three months removed from his third-round TKO of Yair Rodríguez to defend his own featherweight belt at UFC 290.
 He previously challenged Makhachev for the lightweight belt in February, losing by unanimous decision in an electric bout.